 The 610/290 interchange construction has died down enough that Entrance 7 could easily be reconnected with the feeder.
 However, it seems highly unlikely this will happen at this point.
 I truly believe this mall has its days numbered.

-This construction lot honestly, may be one of the few things preventing redevelopment.
-It’s likely that this government acquired contract has some sort of lease stipulation preventing breaking of the lease without a penalty.
+This construction lot honestly, might be one of the few things preventing redevelopment.
+It’s likely that this government acquired contract has some sort of lease stipulation preventing the breaking of the lease without a penalty.

 The former front entrance, or “Entrance A” has been completely covered for a while now, construction dumpsters which were in the service courts have been removed.

 Again, all but the Palais Royal Sign has been removed.
 This was on the former JC Penny’s/Antique Mall building.
 I wonder why they have never made any attempts to cover the non-existent stores.